pangwa/write-yourself-a-scheme-doc/docs/1_running.md

 For Windows users, Visual Studio Communtity Version is a pretty great IDE to develop F# applications.
 VS Code with the [Ionide Extensions](https://ionide.io/Editors/Code/getting_started.html) extension installed is also a great alternative to use on other platforms, they can be used on MacOS or Linux.

 Now, it's time for your first F# program.
 This program will read a name off the command line and then print a greeting.
-Create a new project using command `dotnet new console -lang F# --name hello-world `.
+Create a new project using command `dotnet new console -lang F# --name write-yourself-a-scheme `.
 You can find more on the `dotnet new`` command by checking its [documentation](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new)

-Goto the directory using `cd hello-world`, edit `Program.fs` and update its content to below:
+Goto the directory using `cd write-yourself-a-scheme`, edit `Program.fs` and update its content to below:
 ```fsharp
 open System